Matejz90/macos_mojave_ryzen2700_vmware_jailbreak/readme.md

 10.)
 Click red button after complete and start installing OS

 11.)
-When OS is installed go to [Link](https://github.com/pixelomer/AltDeploy/releases/download/v1.1/AltDeploy.zip) ---in MacOS--- and download file (AltDeploy v1.1)
+When OS is installed go to [Link](https://github.com/pixelomer/AltDeploy/releases/download/v1.1/AltDeploy.zip) in MacOS and download file (AltDeploy v1.1)

 12.)
 Open file and program will be terminated because of security options